 Protocols

 The Pay for Performance Program is a comprehensive program targeted at existing commercial and industrial (C&I) buildings that have an average annual peak demand of 200 kW or greater; as well as select multifamily buildings with annual peak demand of 100 kW or greater.
-Participants in the Pay for Performance Program are required to identify and implement energy efficiency improvements that will achieve a minimum of 15% reduction in total source energy consumption.
+Participants in the Pay for Performance Program are required to identify and implement energy efficiency improvements that will achieve a minimum savings target.

 Energy Savings Requirements

-Existing Buildings

-Projects are required to identify and implement energy efficiency improvements that will achieve a minimum of 15% reduction in total source energy consumption as measured from existing energy use. (for existing buildings) and 15% energy cost savings from the current state energy code (for new construction).
-Further, no more than 50% of the total savings may be derived from lighting measures, Savings may not come from a single measure and no more than 50% of the total savings may be derived from lighting measures.
-Lighting savings up to 70% of total projected savings can be considered but the minimum savings required will increase proportionately as demonstrated in the table below.
+For Existing Buildings, projects are required to identify and implement comprehensive energy efficiency improvements that will achieve a minimum of 15% reduction in total source energy consumption as measured from existing energy use.
+For New Consturction, including major rehabilitation, projects are required to identify and implement comprehensive energy efficiency measures that achieve a minimum 5% energy cost savings for commercial and industrial buildings, and 15% for multifamily, from the current state energy code.

+Existing Buildings projects must include multiple measures, where lighting measures do not exceed 50% of total savings (exceptions apply, see program guidelines).
+New Construction projects must have at least one measure addressing each envelope, heating, cooling, and lighting systems.
+Buildings that are not heated (e.g. refrigerated warehouse) or not cooled (e.g. warehouse) will not be required to have a measure addressing the missing building system.

-The total package of measures must have at least a 10%, internal rate of return (IRR), and at least 50% of the savings must come from investor-owned electricity and/or natural gas.
+In both program components, the total package of measures must have at least 50% of the savings must come from investor-owned electricity and/or natural gas.
 If 50% of the savings does not meet this criteria, then the project must save a minimum of 100,000 kWh or 2,000 therms from investor-owned utility accounts.

-An exception to the 15% savings requirement will be limited to sectors such as manufacturing, pharmaceutical, chemical, refinery, packaging, food/beverage, data center, transportation, mining/mineral, paper/pulp, biotechnology, etc, as well as hospitals.
+For Existing Buildings, an exception to the 15% savings requirement is available to sectors such as manufacturing, pharmaceutical, chemical, refinery, packaging, food/beverage, data center, transportation, mining/mineral, paper/pulp, biotechnology, etc, as well as hospitals.
 The manufacturing and/or processing loads use should be equal to or greater than approximately 50% of the total metered energy use.
-Instead of the 15% savings requirement, the project must deliver a minimum energy savings of 100,000 kWh, 350 MMBTU or 4% of total facility consumption, whichever is greater.
-Exceptions must be pre-approved by Market Manager and currently only apply to existing buildings component of program
+Instead of the 15% savings requirement, the project must deliver a minimum energy savings of 4% of total facility consumption.

-New Construction and Gut Rehabilitation

-Projects are required to identify and implement energy efficiency improvements that will achieve a minimum of 5% energy cost savings for C&I buildings, and 15% for multifamily, as measured from ASHRAE 90.1-2013 baseline.
-Equivalent performance targets for ASHRAE Building Energy Quotient (bEQ) As-Designed and ASHRAE 90.1-2013 with Addendum BM are provided in the program guidelines (see Baseline Conditions below).

-Each project must have at least one measure addressing each envelope, heating, cooling, and lighting systems.
-Buildings that are not heated (e.g. refrigerated warehouse) or not cooled (e.g. warehouse) will not be required to have a measure addressing the missing building system.

 Software Requirements

 In order for a project to qualify for incentives under the Pay for Performance Program, the Partner must create a whole-building energy simulation to demonstrate energy savings from recommended energy efficiency measures, as described in detail in the Simulation Guidelines section of the Pay for Performance Program Guidelines.
 The primary source for developing the Simulation Guidelines is ASHRAE Guideline 14.
 Simulation software must be compliant with ASHRAE 90.1 Section 11 or Appendix G. Examples of allowed tools include eQUEST, HAP, EnergyPlus, Trane Trace, DOE 2.1.
 Approval for use in LEED and Federal Tax Deductions for Commercial Buildings program may serve as the proxy to demonstrate compliance with the requirement.